matloff/regtools/ChoosingKinKFoldCV.md

 -  The mathematical conditions assumed by the theorems are impossible to verify in practice, and indeed rather meaningless.

 -  Even more important, consider a linear regression setting, so we have p+1 parameters.
 The theory typically assumes that most of the true regression coefficients are 0, with model selection amounting to determining which are non-0.
 This is not how things work in the real world.
-Even if coefficients are not 0 or nearly so, using all our variables may result in overfitting.
-We thus must eliminate some, even with non-0 values, a very different setting than what is covered by the theory.
+First, some true coefficients may be non-0 but small.
+Second, it is not necesarily true that we should use all variables with non-0 coefficients, even if we knew which ones they are; there still may be too many of them to avoid overfitting.  variables may result in overfitting.
+We thus may need to eliminate some, even with non-0 values, a very different setting than what is covered by the theory.

 ## So, what CAN be done?